PatFin/RungeKutta/README.md

 FirstOrder
 --
-FirstOrder.c contains the source code pf a simple approximation of a first order PDE.
+FirstOrder.c contains the source code of a simple approximation of a first order PDE.

 SecondOrder
 --